 - Your course-mates won’t actually be your best friends despite what you might think

 I didn’t expect to have so much free time in uni – even with societies, classes, nights out and more I still had absolutely loads of free time!
-It’s this free time, however, that starts to make you feel a bit lonely and homesick so make sure to bring books, films and get yourself Netflix to keep yourself busy.
+It’s this free time, however, that starts to make you feel a bit lonely and homesick so make sure to bring books, films and home comforts to help with this.

 An NUS is basically a student discount card that, unfortunately for me, I put off buying for the first few months of university.
 I could’ve saved so much money in just those first few months that I didn’t have the card from shopping for clothes, food and even buying tickets for student nights out!
 If you’re heading off to university, make sure you get yourself a card before you get there as they’re only about £15 and last the entire year!